SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     For an example of how to use the ``call_arguments(strict)`` attribute, see :ref:`Functions_StrictParameterNames`.

 ..
-TODO: This might not be the final name of this attribute.
-Update this info
-    after it's been implemented.
+NOTE: According to [Contributor 7746]'s email on 4/26/14, this won't be an attribute.

 ``class_protocol``
     The ``class_protocol`` attribute is applied to a protocol to indicate